Coderx7/SimpNet/README.md

 | **SimpNet**(†)                 |    **15M**    |     **96.20**     |    **80.29**     |
 | **SimpNet**(†)                 |    **25M**    |     **96.29**     |    N/A     |

 (†): Unfinished tests. the results are not finalized and training continues.
+These models are simply tested without any hyperparameter tuning, only to show how they perform compare to the DeseNet and WRNs.
+As the prelimnery results show, they outperform both architectures.
+The full details will be provided after the tests are finished.

 #### Top SVHN results: